 The band lost two members along the way, now down to only three: Manda Ophuis for leading vocals, Hendrik-Jan de Jong (guitar, keyboards, vocals) and Sonny Onderwater (bass, keyboards).
 And a ghost is seemingly playing the drums or is it a drum machine?
 Actually, it appears Steven Brouma having been active for the band until 2011 stepped in and covered the percussion for Uprise.

 And it shows: The drum work really contributes to the quality of the record.
-Never overwhelming and not overwhelmingly complex, drums pull this steamer through this Gracht of Amsterdam at a stiff pace.
+Never overwhelming and not overwhelmingly complex, the drums pull this steamer through this Gracht of Amsterdam at a stiff pace.
 And this is a good thing: ‘Cause the somewhat frugal guitar contribution cannot really be it.
 Total absence of any solo, some riffing – the rest more of rhythm guitar work than anything else.
-They will for sure be in need of a good drummer, if Nemesea is to continue.

 Now what does that all that mean for the tracks?

 Hear Me gets you a first sip of this new brew Nemesea were cooking for a long time.
-And it is Manda‘s proof of the pudding.
-When selecting the album for review, this track actually already did it, so well done guys.
+And it is Ophuis’ proof of the pudding and for sure got this track selected for review.
 The follow-on Twilight serves you with typical Nemesea fare, something very akin to what we already heard somewhere before in one of their productions.
 Things are heating up a bit more with the Within Temptation-esque Forever.

-A little later you will find the center piece Let It Burn, a dark tune, dripping underlying sadness and a certain confusion straight in your lap.
+A little later you will find the center piece Let It Burn.
+A dark tune, dripping underlying sadness and a certain confusion.
 The following clutch of tracks kind of loses steam, providing a more mainstream Nemesea fare.

 Now, what have we caught ourselves?

-Author’s add-on note March 2017: Manda Ophuis left the band later in August 2016, which certainly comes as a blow to the band itself.
+Author’s add-on note March 2017: Manda Ophuis left the band later in August 2016.
 It is now clear where the openly perceived strange undertones came from all along.
-As usual, impressions are usually correct.
+As usual, impressions are almost always correct.

 Go and get it: